Numb3rNinja/AIRBNB-Analysis/README.md

 - **Price vs. Guest Capacity and Bedrooms:** Evaluation of how pricing scales with property size to help inform dynamic pricing strategies and optimal listing configurations.
 - **Price vs. Ratings and Guest Satisfaction:** Analysis of the relationship between pricing and customer ratings to determine whether higher prices correlare with better guest experience.

+The Excel dashboard and table for this project can be found [here](https://github.com/Numb3rNinja/Excel-Dashboard-and-Table-AIRBNB-Analysis-.git)

+## Data Structure & Initial Checks

+The AIRBNB main data structure for this project involved a single Excel table with 12808 rows, containing key fields such as: price country bathrooms beds guests toilets bedrooms studios checkin checkout